geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 We'll talk about it on the meeting.

 ##### **Geohot** [[00:05:31](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=331)]
-If we can't succeed at this contract...
+If we can't succeed at this contract..

 ##### **Geohot** [[00:05:34](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=334)]
 Like, it's not a question of

 ##### **Geohot** [[00:05:35](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=335)]
-if people are going to use TinyGrad to train big llama.
+if people are going to use TinyGrad to train big LLaMA.

 ##### **Geohot** [[00:05:37](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=337)]
 It's a question if we're so hopelessly lost